ECN302 Mathematics for Economists

 Teaching exam periods:

-The course has teaching/evaluation in the August block.
+This course starts in August block.
+This course has teaching/evaluation in August block.

 Course frequency: Annually

-The course covers mathematical tools that are assumed to be known in courses such as, for example, ECN311 (Microeconomics) and ECN301 (Econometrics).
+The course covers mathematical tools that are assumed to be known and used in courses such as, for example, ECN311 (Microeconomics) and ECN301 (Econometrics).
 The course is a compulsory course for the M.Sc. degree in Economics at School of Economics and Business, NMBU.
 Topics covered in matrix algebra include: Summation operators, types of matrixes, matrix operations, Gauss-Jordan elimination, determinants, the inverse of a square matrix, matrix differentiation, Cramer's rule, and the matrix approach to regression.
-Topics covered in optimization include: Elasticities, the chain rule, unconstrained optimization, equality contrained optimization (Lagrange), inequality contrained optimization (Kuhn Tucker), implicit funtion theorem, and envelope theorem.
+Topics covered in optimization include: Elasticities, the chain rule, unconstrained optimization, equality constrained optimization (Lagrange), inequality constrained optimization (Kuhn-Tucker), implicit function theorem, and envelope theorem.

 - Basic matrix algebra